Collin Benjamin

-Collin Benjamin (born 3 August 1978) is a Namibian former professional footballer who played as a midfielder.
+Collin Benjamin (born 3 August 1978) is a Namibian professional football coach and a former player who played as a midfielder.
+He is the head coach of the Namibia national football team.
 He spent most of his professional career with Hamburger SV while representing Namibia at international level.

 Benjamin represented Namibia at the 2008 African Cup of Nations, earning 32 caps; he captained the team for several years.
 Benjamin was known for his speed and was mainly used for wing play as a defender.

 He was named as the head coach of the Namibia national team in June 2022, succeeding Bobby Samaria.

 After his 10 years at Hamburg Benjamin ended his playing career in Germany at 1860 Munich, where he then spent time in the club's coaching set-up.

 Benjamin, who won 41 caps for Namibia and captained his country, said he was up to the "daunting" challenge of coaching the Brave Warriors - but would require "resources to accomplish the task ahead" of him.

 Namibia began their 2023 Africa Cup of Nations qualifying campaign with a 1–1 draw against Burundi in neutral Johannesburg earlier in June 2022.